krishangnaikar/Download-Steaming-Videos/README.md

 # Download-Steaming-Videos

-Note: These programs' click coordinates have to be tweaked according to where each button is.
+Note: These programs' click coordinates may have to be tweaked according to where each button is.